-Compliance with the following guidelines is required in the Historic Design Review District, a Design Review District to the extent reasonable and possible to preserve, rehabilitate, or restore historic Structures, as defined below.
+Compliance with the following guidelines is required in the Historic Design Review District, a Design Review District to the extent reasonable and possible to preserve, rehabilitate, or restore historic structures, as defined below.

-See Section 723 for Historic Preservation Criteria.
+See § 723 for Historic Preservation Criteria.
 The term "shall' in this section is used in reference to the Historic Design Review District.

-Compliance with these guidelines is encouraged in all other districts.
-However, in no case shall the Development Review Board withhold approval of proposed development outside of the Historic Design Review District based solely on conformity with the criteria of this Section 723.
+Compliance with these guidelines is encouraged in all other Districts.
+However, in no case shall the Development Review Board withhold approval of proposed development outside of the Historic Design Review District based solely on conformity with the criteria of this § 723.

-- A. Historic Structures: All Conditional Uses for a certified historic Structure as defined by Internal Revenue Code 26 U.S.C § 47(c) and/or recognized in the National Register of Historic Places, or by the Preservation Trust of Vermont shall not engage in land development that will compromise the Structure's historic status.
-Every effort shall be made to preserve and enhance the historic features of Structures dating to 1920 or earlier.
-Preservation and enhancement of historic Structures shall be compatible with the historic character of the town and region. - No Historic Structure may be demolished without the written decision and approval of the Development Review Board).
-See also Section 530 and 723(E). - B. Historic Preservation, Rehabilitation, and Restoration: With particular attention to those historic Structures listed in the state or federal registries of historic places (see Appendix II) Historic features and historic Structures shall, to the extent reasonable and possible, be preserved, rehabilitated, or restored.
-In determining whether historic elements will be Preserved, Rehabilitated or Restored, the following guidelines shall be considered. - 1.
-Preservation: If historic elements are in good repair, historic materials, features and Structures shall be maintained and repaired to preserve the form and character of the property. - 2.
-Rehabilitation: If historic elements are not in good repair, to the extent that historic materials, features and Structure must be altered or added to meet continuing or changing Uses, the original material, feature or Structure shall be preserved and any alteration or addition shall retain the property's historic character and not detract from the historic materials, features and Structures. - 3.
-Restoration including Reconstruction: If historic elements are not salvageable, historic materials, features and Structures that have been altered over time or have had elements added to the Structure from other periods, a restoration shall occur, removing evidence of those elements not in keeping with the historic character of the original Structure and restoring the original features of the Structure.
-Reconstruction shall recreate vanished or non-surviving portions of a property for interpretive purposes.
+A. Historic Structures: all Conditional Uses for a certified historic structure as defined by Internal Revenue Code 26 U.S.C § 47(c) and/or recognized in the National Register of Historic Places, or by the Preservation Trust of Vermont shall not engage in Land Development that will compromise the structure's historic status.
+Every effort shall be made to preserve and enhance the historic features of structures dating to 1920 or earlier.
+Preservation and enhancement of historic structures shall be compatible with the historic character of the Town and region.

+No historic structure may be demolished without the written decision and approval of the Development Review Board.
+See also §§ 530 and 723(E).

+B. Historic Preservation, Rehabilitation, and Restoration: With particular attention to those historic structures listed in the State or Federal registries of historic places (see Appendix II) historic features and historic structures shall, to the extent reasonable and possible, be preserved, rehabilitated, or restored.
+In determining whether historic elements will be preserved, rehabilitated or restored, the following guidelines shall be considered.
+1. Preservation: If historic elements are in good repair, historic materials, features and structures shall be maintained and repaired to preserve the form and character of the property.

+2. Rehabilitation: If historic elements are not in good repair, to the extent that historic materials, features and structure must be altered or added to meet continuing or changing Uses, the original material, feature or structure shall be preserved and any alteration or addition shall retain the property's historic character and not detract from the historic materials, features and structures.

+3. Restoration including reconstruction: If historic elements are not salvageable, historic materials, features and structures that have been altered over time or have had elements added to the structure from other periods, a restoration shall occur, removing evidence of those elements not in keeping with the historic character of the original structure and restoring the original features of the structure.
+Reconstruction shall re-create vanished or non-surviving portions of a property for interpretive purposes.

-Vermont state recommended guidelines for historic preservation are as follows: Secretary of the Interior's Standards for Rehabilitation: https://www.nps.gov/tps/standards/rehabilitation.htm Guidelines for Rehabilitating Historic Buildings:
+See the Vermont State recommended guidelines for historic preservation online: Secretary of the Interior's Standards for Rehabilitation Guidelines for Rehabilitating Historic Buildings The Preservation Briefs